Tamara (2005 film)

-Tamara is a 2005 supernatural horror film directed by Jeremy Haft and starring Jenna Dewan, Katie Stuart, Chad Faust, Claudette Mink, Melissa Elias, and Matthew Marsden.
+Tamara is a 2005 American supernatural horror film directed by Jeremy Haft and starring Jenna Dewan, Matthew Marsden, Chad Faust, Gil Hacohen, and Katie Stuart.
 It was released in select theatres in the United States by City Lights Pictures, a Manhattan-based production company.

 Plot

-Tamara Riley is a shy but intelligent teenage girl who likes witchcraft and has a crush on Bill Natolly, her handsome English teacher.
-When a critical article she writes about the school's athletes is published, two of the star athletes, Shawn and Patrick, seek revenge.
-Tamara attempts to perform a magical ritual to bind her fate to that of Mr. Natolly, but when she must spill her own blood, she ceases the ritual.
+Tamara Riley is a shy, lonely teenager who lives with her alcoholic and verbally abusive father after her mother has left.
+She is an excellent student but an outcast among her peers, and is often bullied for her appearance.
+She is infatuated with Bill Natolly, her handsome English teacher.
+After a critical article she writes about the school's athletes taking performance-enhancing drugs is published in the school's newspaper, two of the star athletes, Shawn and Patrick, harass her and threaten revenge.
+Bill comforts her, and she attempts to kiss him, but he politely discourages her affections.
+Tamara attempts to perform a magical ritual to bind her fate to that of Bill, but when she must spill her own blood, she ceases the ritual.

-That night, a prank is orchestrated by Shawn and Patrick, along with Shawn's girlfriend Kisha.
-Shawn calls Tamara, impersonating Mr. Natolly, and invites her to a motel room, where a video camera is placed.
+That night, Shawn and Patrick orchestrate a prank along with Shawn's girlfriend, Kisha.
+Shawn calls Tamara, impersonating Bill, and invites her to a motel room, where a video camera is placed.
 Shawn, Patrick, and Kisha watch as Tamara undresses, along with three others—Chloe, Jesse, and Roger—who did not know about the prank.
 Shawn barges in and taunts Tamara, and she is accidentally killed in a struggle.
 Despite Chloe's demands that they inform the police, she is blackmailed into helping bury Tamara.

-However, they are shocked when Tamara walks into class, looking more beautiful than ever before.
+They are shocked when Tamara walks into class at a later day, appearing beautiful and seductive.
 They convince themselves that she was only unconscious and dug her way out of the ground.
 While Roger is watching a film in the school audiovisual room, the image on the screen suddenly changes to the video of Tamara's murder.
 Roger removes the tape and is confronted by Tamara, who torments him with hallucinations of what it is like to be buried alive and with his history of self-harm.
 He then sends a televised message to the entire school in which he proclaims that one should "hear no evil, speak no evil, and see no evil".
 He cuts off his ear and tongue with a razor blade, then fatally stabs himself in the eye.